marviq/coffee-jshint/README.md

     coffee-jshint --default-options-off --options undef,eqnull ...

+### Globals

+You'll probably get a lot of complaints from Coffee->JSHint about undefined global variables like `console`, `$`, or `require`.
+Depending on where you're running your code, you might want to allow a few global variables.
+One easy way to handle this is to use JSHint's built in [environment options](http://www.jshint.com/docs/#environments).

+For instance, if you're running your code using Node.js, then you'll want to turn on the `node` option.
+It works like any other option:

+    coffee-jshint -o node ...

+If you have some globals that aren't covered by any of environments, well then you should probably check yo'self before you wreck yo'self.
+But if you really want to turn off warnings for some global variables, Coffee->JSHint supports it using the `--globals` or `-g` option.
+One use case is when using [Mocha](http://visionmedia.github.io/mocha/), a testing library:

+    coffee-jshint -o node --globals describe,it ...

 ### Bash

 Coffee->JSHint plays nicely with your favorite Bash utilities.
-We've included a convenient example: to recursively check all `.coffee` files in a directory (excluding those in any `node_modules` subdirs):
+We've included a convenient example that recursively checks all `.coffee` files in a directory (excluding those in any `node_modules` subdirs):

     ./scripts/find-and-hint.sh <dir to search> <other options>